tombewley/tombewley.github.io/_pages/notes/Convergence of Value-based RL.md

 $$
 d(f(x),f(x'))\leq\gamma d(x,x')
 $$
-The *Banach fixed point theorem* gives a proof of what is intuitively obvious: repeated application of a contraction induces a Cauchy sequence, and thus converges to a unique fixed point $x^*\in\mathcal{X}$.
+The *Banach fixed point theorem* gives a proof of what is intuitively obvious: repeated application of a contraction induces a Cauchy sequence, and thus converges to a unique fixed point $x^\ast\in\mathcal{X}$.

 Bellman optimality operator $\mathbb{B}:\mathbb{R}\rightarrow\mathbb{R}$.
 $$